MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-role-centers.md

 Users who work across multiple roles can easily switch Role Centers to shift their focus to different tasks.
 Users can also personalize their Role Centers by rearranging or hiding content as they like.
 For more information, see [Personalizing Your Workspace](/dynamics365/business-central/ui-personalization-user).

 As a developer or administrator, you can use Designer to customize a Role Center the same way that individual users personalize their own workspaces.
 The difference is that changes you make are applied to all users assigned to the Role Center.
-For more information, see [Using Designer](devenv-inclient-designer.md).
+For more information, see [Use Designer](devenv-inclient-designer.md).

 ## See Also